Disclosure: This content may contain affiliate links. Read my disclosure policy.

 In fact, as we finished this hike, we came across a rescue in progress.
 A small group of hikers had wandered off trail, not far from the trailhead, and become disoriented in the forest.
 Easy to do, here, as the trail is not well marked and there are several intersecting woods roads that run through the area.

 Warning!
-Attempting a climb of Hurricane Ledge in winter is foolhardy for anyone but experienced winter mountaineers with both the gear and the skills to meet the challenge.
-The ledge sits at the edge of a cliff, the margin for error is zero, and you are a long long way from help.
+Attempting a climb of Hurricane Ledge in winter conditions is foolhardy for anyone but experienced winter mountaineers who have both the gear and the skills to meet the challenge.
+The ledge sits atop a cliff.
+The margin for error is zero.
+You are a long long way from help.
 I was unnerved doing it in the fall when it was merely dripping wet, not covered in thick ice.
-Consider doing this hike only in warmer months.
+Consider doing this hike in warmer months only.

 The hiking trail and herd path to Hurricane Ledge includes…